The value of having a mentor or teacher when learning the ocarina

 How can I find an ocarina mentor or teacher?

-Your best bet for finding an ocarina mentor or teacher as of writing is to look online.
-There are people who can work with you remotely over the internet, using Skype, Facebook video chat, Zoom or similar.
+As of the time of writing, skilled ocarina mentors and teachers are rare.
+Your best bet for finding one is to look online.
+Such people are very dispersed geographically, but many will work with you remotely over the internet, using Signal, Facebook video chat, Zoom or similar.

 Here are some suggestions for finding a mentor or teacher:

 - Search for terms like 'ocarina mentor'.
-There are some people who actively promote themselves as ocarina mentors online.
-To get a sense of their skill, look for reviews.
+There are some people who actively promote themselves as ocarina mentors and ocarina teachers online.

 - Reach out to players you admire.
-Even if they do not actively promote themselves as such, many ocarina players are willing to help students if asked.
+Even if they do not actively promote themselves as such, many ocarina players are willing to help learners if asked.

-Do take care who you listen to.
+Do take care who you listen to, though.
 As ocarinas don't have a strongly established playing tradition, it is really easy to find bad advice.

 Closing